MediaComem/comem-archidep/subjects/unix-admin/README.md

 ### Case-sensitivity

-One of the differences between File systems is how they would treat these file names:
+One of the differences between file systems is how they would treat these file names:

 * `a-file.txt`
 * `A-file.txt`
 * `A-fIlE.txt`
 * `A-FILE.txt`

-When you use macOS or Windows, your file system is probably HFS, APFS or NTFS.
-These file systems are **case-insensitive**, meaning that all the file names above represent the same file.
+When you use macOS or Windows, your file system is probably [HFS][hfs], [APFS][apfs] or [NTFS][ntfs].
+These file systems are **case-insensitive**, meaning that the four file names above represent the same file.
 You **cannot create both `a-file.txt` and `A-FILE.txt` in the same directory**.
 As far as the file system is concerned, that's the same file.

 When you use Linux, your file system is probably in the [Extended File System (ext)][ext] family.
 It is a **case-sensitive** file system.
-The 4 names above represent **4 different files**.
+The four names above represent **4 different files**.

 It is important to know this difference when you are transferring files between different file systems.